tatiananantes/skills-workshops/test_driven_development/git_and_research/README.md

 1. Create a branch.
 Make a change and commit it to the branch.
 Push the branch to your `meals-2` repo on GitHub.

-2. Merge the branch into master.
-Push your `master` changes the repo on GitHub.
+2. Merge the branch into the main branch.
+Push your `main` changes the repo on GitHub.

 ## Plenary (15 mins)